ManageXR/public-api-docs/README.md

 ```
 mintlify dev --port 3333
 ```
+### Troubleshooting

+- Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
+- Page loads as a 404 - Make sure you are running in a folder with `mint.json`

 ## Adding Endpoints to the Api-Reference
 The API Reference contains all of the information about the ManageXR Public API.
 To add a new endpoint, you will need to make the following updates: